23f2004661/Automated-App-Creator-and-Deployer/README.md

 # Student Task Automation App

-This FastAPI app creates deploys and updates an app.# p1
+This FastAPI app creates deploys and updates an app.
-# p1-tds